hzrd149/nostr-idb/README.md

 If possible its better to use `addEvents` and batch writes. since writing single events to the database can cause performance issues

-### getIdsForFilter / getIdsForFilters

-Similar to `getEventsForFilters` but instead of loading the whole event it just returns the ids

 ### countEventsForFilter / countEventsForFilters

 Similar to `getEventsForFilters` but returns just the number of events

+### pruneDatabaseToSize(db, limit)

+Removes the least used events until the database is under the size limit

 ## Index Cache